 The MS in Financial Engineering is a multidisciplinary education program that involves the USC Viterbi School of Engineering, the USC Marshall School of Business and the USC Dana and David Dornsife College of Letters, Arts and Sciences (Department of Economics).

-Using tools from finance and economics, engineering, applied mathematics and statistics, Financial Engineering addresses problems unique to certain industries including: investment and commercial banks, trading companies, hedge funds, insurance companies, corporate risk managers and regulatory agencies.
+Using tools from finance and economics, engineering, applied mathematics and statistics, the Master of Science in Financial Engineering addresses problems unique to certain industries including: investment and commercial banks, trading companies, hedge funds, insurance companies, corporate risk managers, and regulatory agencies.

 - Information Technology